Modern detached ADU with white stucco exterior in Ventura County

 • Days 136–150: If no appeal, building permit processing begins

 Total timeline without appeal: 150–180 days.
-If appealed to the Coastal Commission, add 6–12 months for Commission hearing scheduling, staff report preparation, and final decision.
+An appeal to the Coastal Commission adds 6–12 months for Commission hearing scheduling, staff report preparation, and final decision.

 Timeline Optimization Strategies